info-beamer/package-sdk/dev-mode/README.md

 When installing, be sure to select the option to include python/pip in your `%PATH%`.
 After that, start `cmd.exe` as Administrator and run `pip install watchdog`.
-This will install the watchdog module that is used to monitor file changes.
+This will install the watchdog module used to monitor file changes.

 ## Setting up your development machine